google-deepmind/mujoco/doc/modeling.rst

    function always generates contact frames oriented in the same way - which we do not describe here but it can be seen in the visualizer.
 For individual geoms however, we do not know which other geoms they might collide with and what their geom types might be, so there is no way to know how the contact tangent plane will be oriented when specifying an individual geom.
-This is why MuJoCo does now allow anisotropic friction in the individual geom specifications, but only in the explicit contact pair specifications. margin, gap
+This is why MuJoCo does not allow anisotropic friction in the individual geom specifications, but only in the explicit contact pair specifications. margin, gap
    The maximum of the two geom margins (or gaps respectively) is used.
 The geom priority is ignored here, because the